 Talent assembling the transfer sandwich.
 (Use the shot of putting the gel on the PVDF membrane instead of putting blotting sponge pads.)

-Place the transfer cassette into the tank and transfer at 20 Volts for 1 hour on ice [1], then remove the membrane from the cassette with plastic forceps [2] and block the membrane in blocking buffer for 45 minutes on a rocking shaker [3].
+Place the transfer cassette into the tank and transfer at 20 Volts for 1 hour on ice [1], then remove the membrane from the cassette with plastic forceps [2] and block the membrane in blocking buffer at room temperature for 45 minutes on a rocking shaker [3, 4].

 Talent placing the cassette into the tank and starting the transfer.